LGBT+ Danmark

-LGBT Danmark – Landsforeningen for bøsser, lesbiske, biseksuelle og transpersoner (LGBT+ Denmark – The Danish National Organisation for Gay Men, Lesbians, Bisexuals and Transgender persons) is a lobby for gays, lesbians, bisexuals and transgender people.
+LGBT+ Danmark – Landsforeningen for bøsser, lesbiske, biseksuelle og transpersoner (LGBT+ Denmark – The Danish National Organisation for Gay Men, Lesbians, Bisexuals and Transgender persons) is a social, cultural and political association for gays, lesbians, bisexuals and transgender people.

 The association was founded in 1948 as Circle of 1948 (Kredsen af 1948).
-The current name has been in use since November 2009; its former name, in use for 24 years prior, was Landsforeningen for Bøsser og Lesbiske, Forbundet af 1948, shortened to LBL.
-The Norwegian Organisation for Sexual and Gender Diversity originated as the Norwegian branch of the Danish group.
+The Norwegian Organisation for Sexual and Gender Diversity and the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights originated as, respectively, the Norwegian and the Swedish branches of the Danish group.

+LGBT+ Denmark has played a key role in making Denmark one of the countries in the world with the highest degree of freedoms, rights and protections for sexual and gender minorities.

 History

 The association's founder and first chairman was Axel Lundahl Madsen, later Axel Axgil, who held the chairman position until 1952.
 Inspired by the United Nations' Universal Declaration of Human Rights, in Paris on 10 December 1948, he, his partner Eigil Eskildsen (later also Axgil) and other friends founded the association under the name Kredsen af 1948.
 In 1949 the name became Forbundet af 1948, F-48 for short.
 By 1951, F-48's membership had grown to 1,339.
 In 2009 the current name was introduced.

 The couple also published the first issue of an illegal paper with homoerotic content, Vennen (The Friend), in 1949, and continued to publish from 1959 until 1970.